dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-02-19-the-egg-of-the-phoenix.md

 May freedom arise like a phoenix out of the ashes.

-Godspeed, and good luck to you all.
+Godspeed, and good luck to you all.\\
 We\'re going to need it.

+---

 [Odell]: https://twitter.com/ODELL/status/1450210122073088001?s=20&t=rwcDTi53TMkF6fmWmMH2Iw